shaanmistry24/embedded-sensor-fusion-bot/README.md

 - 97% track completion with tuned gains
 - Performance graphs included in final report

+## Dependencies

+- Requires the `ECE3.h` library provided by the EC ENGR 3 course at UCLA.
+- This library interfaces with the TI-RSLK hardware (IR sensors, motor driver, etc.).
+- If running on different hardware, modify pin assignments and sensor read logic accordingly.

 ## How to Run

 1. Upload `main.cpp` to the MSP432 via Energia.